ABOUT

 The Invasive Species Collaborative at Virginia Tech builds strategic, transdisciplinary research teams and engages with a broad coalition of stakeholders – from local communities to global organizations – to generate actionable, evidence-based solutions that prevent and reduce the complex impacts of biological invasions.

-Virginia Tech student conducting stream survey
+A Virginia Tech student is conducting a stream survey.

 What do we do?